1. Register before Class Begins

 - each lesson has a green check mark beside it

-- each green bar (representing a section) is filled in, indicating each section is complete
+- each green bar (representing a section) is filled in with 100% completion

 - a message appears at the top of the course page like this: